STATE AND FEDERAL REGULATIONS

 Please note, the list of reporting obligations listed above is not an all-inclusive list of every reporting obligation for patients or caregivers under the Ohio Medical Marijuana Control Program.
 Please refer to the Ohio Medical Marijuana Control Program website for more information regarding the reporting obligations for patients and caregivers.

-Medicinal marijuana must be secure, sealed, and inaccessible during transport.
-It is not legal to transport medical cannabis in a vehicle unless the medical cannabis is in a reasonably secured, sealed, tamper-evident container and reasonably inaccessible while the vehicle is moving.
+Medical marijuana must be secure, sealed, and inaccessible during transport.
+It is not legal to transport medical marijuana in a vehicle unless the medical marijuana is in a reasonably secured, sealed, tamper-evident container and reasonably inaccessible while the vehicle is moving.

-Reckless Driving or Driving Under the Influence of Cannabis Is Illegal
+Reckless Driving or Driving Under the Influence of Marijuana Is Illegal

-It is illegal to operate, navigate, or be in actual physical control of any motor vehicle, trackless trolley, watercraft, aircraft or motorboat while under the influence of cannabis.
-Nothing in Ohio law prevents the arrest or prosecution of a registered qualifying patient for operating a motor vehicle under the influence of cannabis.
+It is illegal to operate, navigate, or be in actual physical control of any motor vehicle, trackless trolley, watercraft, aircraft or motorboat while under the influence of marijuana.
+Nothing in Ohio law prevents the arrest or prosecution of a registered qualifying patient for operating a motor vehicle under the influence of marijuana.